f4b6a3/uuid-creator/README.md

 * __Name-based SHA1:__ a base-named version that uses SHA-1.
 * __DCE Security:__ a modified time-based version that uses local domains and identifiers;

-The ordered UUID is a different implementation of the standard time-based UUIDs.

 How to Use
 ------------------------------------------------------

 ### Version 0: Ordered (extension)

 The ordered UUID is a modified time-based UUID.
 The bytes of timestamp part are rearranged in the 'natural' order.
 The version number 0 (zero) was chosen to identify  UUIDs.
 It may be considered as an 'extension' of the RFC-4122.

 ```java
 UUID uuid = UUIDGenerator.getOrdered();